HopkinsIDD/flepimop-documentation/gitbook/gempyor/model-implementation/introduction-to-configuration-files.md

 ## Notation

-Parameters and other options specified in the configuration files can take on a variety of types of values, using the following notations
+Parameters and other options specified in the configuration files can take on a variety of types of values, using the following notations:

 * **dates** are specified as \[year]-\[month]-\[day]. (e.g., 2020-01-31)
 * **boolean** values are either "TRUE" or "FALSE"